filipeltsilva/dotfiles/README.md

 ## How to setup

-To install my dotfiles you should run the command below that will download and run a pre-install script, who will create the _$HOME/.dotfiles_ hidden folder in your home directory, download and extract the files inside this directory and execute the install script.
+To install my dotfiles you should run the command below that will download and run a pre-installation script, who will download a .zip file that contains the files stored in the _master_ branch, unzip it and rename the unzipped folder to _$HOME/.dotfiles_ hidden folder in your home directory, access it and run the install script.

 ```shell
   sh -c "`curl -fsSL https://raw.github.com/filipeltsilva/dotfiles/master/pre_install.sh`"